VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

    sudo npm install n -g
    sudo n 8.12.0
    ```
-   *double-check https://github.com/bitfocus/companion/blob/master/DEVELOPER.md to confirm the current required node.js version*
+   :warning: *double-check https://github.com/bitfocus/companion/blob/master/DEVELOPER.md to confirm the current required node.js version*

 1. Install yarn and update your PATH variable
    ```bash
    sudo npm install yarn -g
    export PATH="$HOME/.yarn/bin:$HOME/.config/yarn/global/node_modules/.bin:$PATH"
    ```
-   _The output from the `export` command is silent.
+   :warning: _The output from the `export` command is silent.
 You will not see any results from this command other than a fresh command prompt after executing the command._

 1. Now we're ready to clone the repository and build.
 These commands will clone the repository, move into the `companion` directory, update all dependencies and modules, and create a fresh build.
    ```bash